getsocial-io/react-getsocial/README.md

 getsocial.include(site_id);
 ```

-Where the `site_id` argument is your website identifier, an alphanumeric string with 6 or 8 characters.
+Where the `site_id` argument is your [GetSocial website identifier](https://getsocial.io/redirect/options/api-keys), an alphanumeric string with 6 or 8 characters.

-Please read how to find your website identifier here.